 You can plant lilies from potted plants or from dormant bulbs.
 To plant potted lilies, dig a hole twice as wide and just as deep as the root ball.
 To plant lily bulbs, dig a hole about 3 times as deep as the bulb is wide.
 Place the bulb in the hole with its roots pointing down, then cover with soil.
 Water well to settle the soil and moisten the bulb.

 Once planted, mulch around your lily plants with straw or bark chips for extra insulation against cold weather extremes during winter months if needed in colder climates; this will also help retain moisture levels throughout summer months too.
-Feeding regularly with a balanced fertilizer can help healthy growth all season long – just make sure not to over fertilize (follow package directions).
+Feeding regularly with a balanced fertilizer can help healthy growth all season long – make sure not to over-fertilize (follow package directions).

 Watering lilies is essential for their health and growth.
 The amount of water needed will depend on the variety of lily, as well as the climate in which it’s grown.
 In general, most lilies need to be watered regularly and deeply throughout the growing season.